AI4GOOD-social-media-desinformation/demo-pipeline/WEBHOOK_SETUP.md

 ## Overview

-The Flask application receives webhooks from Instagram when new posts/reels are created, downloads the content, and processes it through your local pipeline.
+The Flask application receives webhooks from Instagram when users send Direct Messages containing Instagram reel/video attachments.
+It extracts the video information, saves it to Firestore, and processes it through your local pipeline asynchronously.

 ## Prerequisites